What is the difference between permanent and non permanent dermal fillers?

-The main difference between permanent and non permanent dermal fillers is that non-permanent filler can be dissolved and is therefore safer to use in clinical practice.
+The main difference between permanent and temporary dermal fillers is that temporary filler can be dissolved and is therefore safer to use in clinical practice.

 - Non-permanent dermal fillers are used in over 95% of the dermal filler procedures carried out in Australia.
 These fillers are made hyaluronic acid – a sugar molecule found naturally in the body.

-- Non permanent fillers last between 6 months and 2 years but most patients have a yearly top up of their filler.
+- Temporary fillers last between 6 months and 2 years but most patients have a yearly top up of their filler.

-- Non permanent filler can be dissolved using an enzyme which breaks the filler down
+- Temporary filler can be dissolved using an enzyme which breaks the filler down.

 - We feel that these types of filler are much safer than permanent filler, especially with complex treatments such as tear trough, nose dermal filler and jawline fillers.

-- Permanent fillers last for years which can be a problem if the filler remains full but the face around it ages
+- Permanent fillers last for years, which can be a problem if the filler remains full whilst the face around it ages.

 Which dermal fillers do we recommend?